MrMeowzz/Funkin-MrMeowzz/README.md

 ### Compiling game

 Once you have all those installed, it's pretty easy to compile the game.
-You just need to run 'lime test html5 -debug' in the root of the project to build and run the HTML5 version. (command prompt navigation guide can be found here: [https://ninjamuffin99.newgrounds.com/news/post/1090480](https://ninjamuffin99.newgrounds.com/news/post/1090480))
+You just need to run the `compile html` bat file in the root of the project to build and run the HTML5 version.
+The html files will be located under `export\release\html5\bin`

 To compile the exe version of the game, you need to install Visual Studio Community 2019.
 While installing VSC, don't click on any of the options to install workloads.
 Instead, go to the individual components tab and choose the following:
 * MSVC v142 - VS 2019 C++ x64/x86 build tools